Cergy-le-Haut station

 Cergy-le-Haut (/fr/) is a railway station in Cergy, a western Paris suburb, that serves trains on the RER A line of the Réseau Express Régional network and Line L line of the Transilien network.

+Location

+The station is established at an altitude of 102 meters, and located at kilometric point (PK) 38.434 of the Neuville–Cergy-Préfecture line.

+History

 The station was built in 1994 and is located underground in a shallow cut and cover tunnel.
 When first built, the station was located in an area of open fields, now built upon and is part of the network of stations serving the ville nouvelle of Cergy-Pontoise.
 It was part of a large project to develop the area and smart Parisian style buildings have been built next to the station around a plaza situated above the tracks.
 Cergy-le-Haut is not yet fully developed so fields are next to the station and next to seven-storey high apartment buildings.

+Attendance

+From 2015 to 2024, according to SNCF estimates, the annual passenger traffic at the station amounted to the figures indicated in the table below: